-It is the soldier, not the reporter, who has given us freedom of the press.
+"It is the soldier, not the reporter, who has given us freedom of the press.

 It is the soldier, not the clergyman, who has given us freedom of religion.

 It is the soldier, not the poet, who has given us freedom of speech.

 It is the soldier, not the campus organizer, who has given us freedom to demonstrate.

 It is the soldier who follows the flag into battle, defends our flag, salutes our flag, and whose coffin is draped with our flag.

 It is the soldier.
-It has always been the soldier, and it will always be the soldier.
+It has always been the soldier, and it will always be the soldier."

-The VA is the largest healthcare system (122 medical facilities) supporting graduate medical education in the United States and the second largest funding source for resident training (31,000 resident physicians) after the Centers for

-Medicare and Medicaid Services.
-It is affiliated with 107 of the nation's 125 medical schools.
+The VA is the largest health care system (122 medical facilities) supporting graduate medical education in the United States and the second largest funding source for resident training (31,000 resident physicians) after the Centers for Medicare and Medicaid Services.
+It is affiliated with 107 of the nation's 129 medical schools.
+That network of facilities allows VA to deliver care to veterans from the greatest generation of World War II to the latest generation from Afghanistan and Iraq.

-The University of Pennsylvania orthopedic rotation at the Philadelphia VAMC allows our PGY2 and PGY5 residents to care for veterans in an intensive, general orthopedic practice setting under the direct supervision of Drs.
-Bernstein, Ecker, Esterhai, Gentchos, Hume, Kelly, Kuntz, Sheth, Steinberg, Warner, and Zgonis.
+The University of Pennsylvania Orthopedic rotation at the Philadelphia VAMC allows our PGY2 and PGY5 residents to care for veterans in an intensive, general orthopedic practice setting under the direct supervision of Drs.
+Ahn, Bernstein, Ecker, Esterhai, Farber, Gentchos, Hume, Kelly, Kuntz, Sheth, Steinberg, and Zgonis.
 Dr. Harvey Smith, our spine surgeon, teaches and works with a PGY3 resident.
 Dr. Levin volunteers his time without compensation.
-The few veterans who require care at a level of sophistication that we cannot provide are referred to sub-specialists in the city or within the University of Pennsylvania Health System at Pennsylvania Hospital or Penn Presbyterian Medical Center.
+The veterans who require care at a level of sophistication that we cannot provide are referred to sub-specialists in the City or within the University of Pennsylvania Health System at Pennsylvania Hospital or Penn-Presbyterian Medical Center.

 In addition to their dedication to direct patient care and resident education, Drs.
-Bernstein, Esterhai, Kuntz, Sheth, and Steinberg have each applied for or been awarded research funding through the Veterans Administration competitive grant system.
-Our department has six Merit Grants.
-Dr. Smith has applied for a Career Development Award.
-Our PVAMC clinical faculty members collaborate actively with intra and extramural physicians and basic scientists including Drs.
-Jonathan Black, Jason Burdick, George Dodge, Paul Ducheyne, Dawn Elliott, Kurt Hankenson, Annamarie Horan, Russ Huffman, Robert Mauck, Samir Mehta, and Lou Soslowsky.
+Bernstein, Esterhai, Kuntz, Steinberg, and Zgonis have each applied for or been awarded research funding through the Veterans Administration competitive grant system.
+Under the direction of Drs.
+Mauck and Dodge our department's Translational Musculoskeletal Research Center has five Merit Grants.
+Dr. Smith has begun his basic science spine studies under his Career Development Award.
+Our PVAMC clinical faculty members collaborate actively with intra and extra mural physicians and basic scientists including Drs.
+Jonathan Black, Jason Burdick, George Dodge, Paul Ducheyne, Dawn Elliott, Kurt Hankenson, Annamarie Horan, Russ Huffman, Robert Mauck, Samir Mehta, Lachlan Smith, and Lou Soslowsky.

-Since the last publication of the UPOJ in 2013, Dr. Mauck, our Director of Orthopedic Research, has been elected to the American Institute of Biological and Medical Engineering College of Fellows, an honor bestowed upon only two percent of the biological and medical engineers in the country.
-He has opened more than 4300 square feet of new orthopaedic research space and energized collaboration with Rheumatology and Physical Medicine and Rehabilitation scientists.
-We have been able to improve our preoperative patient evaluation process to expedite surgery scheduling with the addition of preadmission testing offices immediately adjacent to our clinic; added a new full-time Director of the SICU; improved perioperative pain management and postoperative floor care.
-In the year ahead we look forward to opening another operating room on Wednesdays and adding OR and PACU personnel to extend the operating room duty day.
+Drs.
+Mauck and Dodge direct our Translational Orthopedic Research Facility, in 4500 square feet of superbly equipped research space.
+They have energized collaboration with Rheumatology and Physical Medicine and Rehabilitation scientists.
+More about that in this volume of the UPOJ.

+We have been able

+to improve our preoperative patient evaluation process to expedite surgery scheduling with the addition of preadmission testing offices immediately adjacent to our clinic, improved peri-operative pain management and post-operative floor care.
+We look forward to opening another operating room on Wednesdays and adding OR and PACU personnel to extend the operating room duty day.

-Mitchell (Chip) Staska and John Wheeler, our superb Physician Assistants, provide seamless, exemplary, tender care from initial patient referral through appropriate triage, outpatient evaluation, scheduling of appropriate testing and consultations, surgery, and post-hospitalization care.
-After 15 years in private practice and a decade at the PVAMC, Chip continues to provide immediate, timely interaction with referring physicians and outside consultants, coordination of pre-bed evaluations, surgery scheduling, interaction with the primary care providers, liaison with VA referral health centers, and acute and chronic pain management.
-John has had the daunting task of assisting in the operating room and coordinating all of Dr. Smith's orthopaedic spine care for our veterans.
+Mitchell (Chip) Staska and John Wheeler, our superb Physician Assistants, provide seamless, exemplary, tender care from initial patient referral through appropriate triage, outpatient evaluation, scheduling of appropriate testing and consultations, surgery, and post hospitalization care.
+Chip and John provide immediate, timely interaction with referring physicians and outside consultants, coordination of pre-bed evaluations, surgery scheduling, interaction with the primary care providers, liaison with VA referral health centers, acute and chronic pain management, and assist in the operating room!
+John coordinates Dr. Smith's Orthopaedic spine care for our veterans.